Explore Courses

 Structure of IELTS Writing Task 2

-While answering the Writing Task 2 of IELTS, candidates should divide their essay into four to five paragraphs.
+While answering Writing Task 2 of IELTS, candidates should divide their essay into four to five paragraphs.
 While doing so, they should follow the structure given below:

 • Introduction - The introduction should give the examiner a gist of what the candidate thinks about a given topic and also answer the question directly.
 This helps the aspirants to make a foundation for the main body paragraphs and makes the examiner aware that they know about the topic.